COVID19Tracking/website/README.md

 yarn setup
 ```

-You can also run `yarn setup:api-data` if you just want to download data and not touch the `.env` file.
+You can also run `yarn setup:api-repo"` if you just want to download data and not touch the `.env` file.

 To run the website locally, use:

 ```shell
 yarn develop
 ```
+The project takes 8-10 minutes to build.

 The site is now running at `http://localhost:8000`.
 Any changes you make to code is live-updated.
 There is a GraphQL preview tool available at `http://localhost:8000/___graphql` to see what data is exposed to the website.